lucasrowe/spoiled/README.md

 ## Git Workflow

-I use [Git Flow](http://nvie.com/posts/a-successful-git-branching-model/) for my Git process.
-Feel free to fork and contribute pull requests against the develop branch.
+I use [GitHub Flow](https://guides.github.com/introduction/flow/) for my Git process.
+Feel free to fork and contribute pull requests against the master branch.
 This is a side project for me but I'll do my best to review them.

 ## Test and Deploy